sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 </figure>

-Replace the "python_path", which should be blank, with your correct path.
-Each string in the path should be surround with double quotes  Remember to include the square brackets!
+Replace the "python_path", which should be blank, with the path to your lint.py.
+On my installation is was located at: ``` "/usr/local/lib/python2.7/site-packages/pylint/lint.py"```
+Remember to include the square brackets!

 <figure>
 		<img class="displayed" src="/pictures/sublime/10.png" alt="Adding the path" align="middle" width="75%" height="75%">